Intro

 A well-designed rear extension in Crawley can transform kitchens, dining areas and family spaces, making the ground floor feel brighter, more connected and more practical for everyday living.
 Rear extension projects often form part of wider house extensions in Crawley strategies involving layout transformation and structural coordination.

-At Studio Ninety-Three, we approach rear extension in Crawley projects with a clear architectural strategy that considers planning, structure, layout and technical coordination from the outset.
+At Studio Ninety-Three, we approach rear extension projects in Crawley through a structured architect-led process that combines extension design, residential alterations, extension planning and technical coordination from the outset.

 Rear extension Crawley homeowners invest in should not only add floor area, but also improve flow, natural light and the overall quality of the home.